The following page is adapted from the following article:

 2. First Readings

-First readings include things like legal encyclopaedias (LAWSA) and study guides / textbooks.
+First readings include things like encyclopaedias and study guides / textbooks.
 These give an overview of the topic as well as will give you key words and special terminology.
-It will also indicate the leading cases, applicable legislation and leading scholars in the area.
+It will also indicate the leading literature and leading scholars in the area.
 This prevents you from time-consuming mistakes, especially with regards to terminology.

 4. Commercial Electronic Databases & the Internet